rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 ## Introduction

-HAProxy stands for "High Availability Proxy".
+HAProxy stands for "High Availability Proxy."
 This proxy can sit in front of any TCP application (such as web servers), but it is often used to act as a load-balancer between multiple instances of a website.

 There might be a number of reasons for doing this.
 If you have a website that is being hit hard — adding another instance of that same website and placing HAProxy in front of both — allows you to distribute traffic between instances.
 Another reason might be to be able to update content on a website without any down time.
 HAProxy can also help mitigate DOS and DDOS attacks.